XII. Long-Term Services and Support Model Components

 • The module on the nurse workforce describes modeling of registered nurses (RNs) and licensed practical nurses (LPNs).

-• The module on physicians, advanced practice nurses (APRNs), and physician assistants (PAs) describe modeling of these respective occupations.
+• The modules on physicians, advanced practice nurses (APRNs), and physician assistants (PAs) describe modeling of these respective occupations.

 • The module on allied health describes various allied health occupations that provide LTSS.